Documentation

-Get your Starter credentials at synorb.com/credentials.
-Starter credentials are emailed instantly and include 1,000 manifests per month on monthly delivery cadence.
+Get your Starter credentials at synorb.com/keys.
+Starter credentials are emailed instantly and include 1,000 manifests per month, Daily Batch delivery, hard cap (no overage).

 Connect your agent